zhangerjun/Introduction_To_Python-based_Biomedical_Data_Analysis/README.md

 mini-projects derived from the applicant’s early research experience.
 Each mini-project focuses on a specific aspect of bio-imaging data processing and analysis, with corresponding GitHub repositories containing code, data, results, reports, posters, slides, and video presentations.
 All the materials are openly accessible, promoting collaboration and learning among researchers from diverse backgrounds.
-Notably, the project has facilitated the smooth entry of 8 participants into the bio-imaging field within a year and has gained popularity within the neuroscience club of one college.
-It is expected to impact several tens of others in health science-related fields in 2024.
+It will be updated each week and is expected to complete by the end of 2024.

 *Acknowledgement*

-We extend our sincere gratitude to the potential institute and orgernization for their invaluable financial support for this mini-project.
-Our heartfelt thanks also go out to TransMedTech for generously providing us with a conducive and comfortable working environment and support.
-Finally, we would like to thank our supervisor Dr. De Leener, and Dr. Lodygensky for their supports throughout this project.
+The main work of this project are done at Magic lab in CHU Sainte-justine hospital research center (UdeM) and at NeuroPoly Lab in Polytechnique Montreal.
+Part of them are completed by participants from different institute: University of Montreal, Dawson College, University of Waterloo and University of Albert.
+We thank TransMedTech Institute for generously providing us with a conducive and comfortable working environment and support.
+I also would like to thank my supervisor Dr. De Leener, and Dr. Lodygensky for their supports throughout this project.